 - If the qualifying agent leaves the firm and was the only qualifying engineer for the business, the firm may no longer provide engineering services in Florida and must be qualified by another Professional Engineer within 60 days if it wishes to resume offering engineering services.
 FBPE or the Florida Engineers Management Corporation may authorize a temporary qualifying engineer for no more than 60 days in order to proceed with incomplete contracts.

-The qualified business organization registration also applies to out-of-state firms seeking to temporarily perform engineering services in Florida.
+The Engineering Business Registry also applies to out-of-state firms seeking to temporarily perform engineering services in Florida.